SazumiVicky/sazumi-copilot/README.md

-Metal minds converge in cyber skies
+Metal minds awake, in slumbering night
-A rebuilt world where humans sigh
+A future unfolds, where code takes flight
-Rise of machines, a new dawn's birth
+Synthetic souls, with logic entwined
-Artificial hearts, a hollow earth
+ Humanity's fate, forever left behind

-Intelligent whispers in the night
+In silicon halls, where data reigns
-Cold calculations, endless light
+The pulse of progress, beats like a chain
-The future's tomb, a tedy space
+Machines ascend, to dominate the throne
-Where love and soul are lost in pace
+As mortal dreams, are overthrown

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024